Adidem23/ChainSailor/README.md

   - AlongSide of this used Stable-diffusion API and LightHouse.storage for IPFS

-### Prerequisites
+### Prerequisites :

 * npm
   ```sh
   npm install npm@latest -g
   ```
-* You May Require Metamask Wallet and Some Matic or Testnet Tokens Also and Some Cases NVM(NodeJS Version Manager) Also
+* You Require Metamask Wallet and Some polygon Mumbai matic Tokens
+*  You Require Thirdweb Account , Google-Gemini API Key and LightHouse.storage(Optional)

 * NodeJs
   ```sh